Ayrshire Scotland -

 states of the USA - Michigan, Pennsylvania

-and Missouri.
-Only 15 years earlier in 1910,
+Only 15 years earlier in 1910, on board

-and on this same route from England, the
+same route from England, the infamous Dr

-infamous Dr Hawley Crippen and Ethel Le
+Hawley Crippen and Ethel Le Neve were

-Neve were arrested for the murder of his
+arrested for the murder of his wife

-the journey from England to Canada.
-Captain
+boy for the journey from England to

-Henry Kendall became suspicious of their
+Canada.
+Captain Henry Kendall became

-true relationship and contacted London by
+and contacted London by radio.
+This was

-played a part in an arrest.
-Chief Inspector
+in an arrest.
+Chief Inspector Walter

-Walter Drew came aboard disguised as the
+Drew came aboard disguised as the pilot

-pilot when the ship entered the St Lawrence
+when the ship entered the St Lawrence

-In the year 2010 forensic genetics tests
+River, and arrested them.
+[Note: In the year 2010 forensic genetics tests

 would declare that the remains of the